lolastudio/pulsat.io/README.md

 [![install size](https://packagephobia.now.sh/badge?p=pulsat.io)](https://packagephobia.now.sh/result?p=pulsat.io)

-Simple heartbeat server and client to manage overall agents and discovery, it can also be used with your existing express instance
+Simple heartbeat server and client to manage overall agents and discovery, supports automatic replication of data and it can also be used with your existing express instance

 ```
 npm install pulsat.io